contentacms/contentajs-graphql/.emdaer/docs/directive.md

 ```

 Note how you can specify a templated URL with variables.
 The replacement value for these variables will be specified in
 the query.
-For instance see how the `{authorName}` value is provided in the GraphQL query below:
+For instance see how the `{authorName}` value is provided when the front-end is querying the GraphQL server
+like:

 ```
 curl -X GET \